Glacier Bay National Park and Preserve: Ecosystems

 Wet tundra along with Sitka spruce and Western hemlock forests are mainly found in the Lower bay.
 In the Upper bay there are tidewater glaciers and from the newly deglaciated land are the post-glacial meadows.
 In the peaks of Glacier Bay are Alpine tundra, glaciers and ice fields.

 Regions of the park closest to the Gulf of Alaska have a relatively mild climate with significant rainfall and comparatively low snowfall.
 Lower Glacier Bay is a transitional zone, and upper Glacier Bay is cold and snowy.
 Access to the land can be difficult, since the glacial fjords have steep walls that rise directly from the water.
 Where there are shoreline flats, they can be densely vegetated with alder and devils club, making hiking difficult.

 Fauna

-Wildlife in Glacier Bay includes both brown and black bear species, timber wolf, coyote, moose, black-tailed deer, red fox species, porcupine, marmot, beaver, Canadian lynx, two species of otter, mink, wolverine, and mountain goat.
-Birds that nest in this park include the bald eagle, golden eagle, five species of woodpecker, two species of hummingbird, raven, four species of falcon, six species of hawk, osprey, and ten species of owl.
+Wildlife in Glacier Bay includes both brown and black bears, along with gray wolves, coyotes, moose, black-tailed deer, red foxes, porcupines, marmots, beavers, lynxes, two species of otters, minks, wolverines, and mountain goats.
+Birds that nest in this park include the bald eagles, golden eagles, five species of woodpecker, two species of hummingbird, ravens, four species of falcons, six species of hawk, ospreys, and ten species of owl.
 Marine mammal species that swim offshore are the sea otter, harbor seal, Steller sea lion, harbor porpoise, orca, minke whale, and humpback whale.